Python-GIS-book/site/source/part1/chapter-02/md/04-conditional-statements.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-In this case, the `if` statement is true, and thus `'30 is hot'` is printed.
+In this case, the `if` statement is true and thus `'30 is hot'` is printed.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->